smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 In case active UI language is different from "EN_US" and `lock_screen_dismissal_warning`(value of PT) doesn't contain this language,
 the text of the `lockScreenDismissalWarning` will be diplayed in default "EN_US".

 _Note: it is OEM responsibility to provide message translations._

+1.5

+In case `lockScreenDismissalEnabled` is set to `true`
+and `lockScreenDismissalWarning` is absent

+SDL must
+transfer OnDriverDistraction(DD=ON) with `lockScreenDismissalEnabled=false` value to the mobile app

 ### 2. HMI_API